 Contributions to the Park Foundation are made by hundreds of foundations, organizations and individuals like you.
+Read these donor profiles.
 See the list of last year's donors.
 Thank you for your commitment and generosity!

 Do you help citizen groups with fundraising for improving a park?

-While we are not a grant making organization, we assist park advocates and Friends groups by providing workshops and this list of fundraising tools.
-Watch the presentations made by park advocates at the FY2013 Public Hearing.
+While we are not a grant making organization, we assist park advocates and Friends groups by providing workshops and with this list of fundraising tools.

 Awards and certifications